Shayetet 15: Battle of Rumani Coast

-During the Battle of Rumani Coast, an Israeli ship along with two torpedoes attacked Egyptian P 6-class torpedo boats.
-The initial run scored no hits but the Egyptian MTBs dispersed.
-The separation enabled Eilat to close one Egyptian torpedo and the two Israeli torpedoes to close the other.
-Twenty minutes later, both P 6s were ablaze and exploded leaving no survivors.
+During the Battle of Rumani Coast, an Israeli destroyer, INS Eilat, along with two torpedo boats, attacked Egyptian P 6-class torpedo boats.
+The initial run scored no hits but the Egyptian boats dispersed.
+The separation enabled Eilat to close with one Egyptian torpedo boat and the two Israeli boats to close with the other.
+Twenty minutes later, both P 6s were ablaze; they later exploded, apparently leaving no survivors.

 Sinking of INS Eilat

-On October 21, 1967, the destroyer INS Eilat was sunk near Port Said by Egyptian submarines.
-The torpedoes were dispatched from Ashdod Naval Base to rescue the victims.
-The first ship to arrive was the T-206 under the command of Rafi Apel.
+On October 21, 1967, Eilat was sunk near Port Said by Egyptian submarines.
+Torpedo boats were dispatched from Ashdod Naval Base to rescue the survivors.
+The first ship to arrive was the T-206, under the command of Rafi Apel.
 Her presence was essential for the coordination of the evacuation helicopters and the collection of the dead bodies.